topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

             |       |     |                                      |
             |       +-----+                                      |
 ------------+----------------------------------------------------+-----------------------------------------
-            |
 ```
-_Table 3: SLRU data movement under various conditions_
+_Table 3: data movement in SLRU under various conditions_

+SLRU is scan resistant.
 In the event of a scan, it's only the probation section that is flushed.
-Because it keeps keys that were requested at least 2 time separately, the
+Keys need to be requested at least two times to be promoted in the protected section.
-protected section can now maintain the implicit frequence information.
+So the protected section can now maintain the implicit frequency information.

-This strategy works better when there's a lot of churn on the accessed values.
-The ratio betwen the protected and probation sections can also be a tunable parameter.
+The ratio between the sizes of the protected and probation sections is also a tunable parameter.

 ## LFRU - Least Frequent Recently Used